1blackghost/1blackghost/README.md

-Hello, I'm Ashish Joseph A.K.A 1blackghost👋
+#Hello, I'm Ashish Joseph A.K.A 1blackghost👋<br>

 Welcome to my GitHub profile!
-I'm a Software Developer, and I'm passionate about Technology.
+I'm a Software Developer, and I'm passionate about Technology.<br>

-🔭 Current Work
+🔭 Current Work<br>
--Currently, I'm working on different startups myself, which is currently under work.
+-Currently, I'm working on different startups myself, which is currently under work.<br>

-🌱 Learning
+🌱 Learning<br>
 -I'm always learning new things and improving my skills.
 Right now, I'm focused on Web Development learning the infamous MEAN Stack, and I'm looking forward to learn AI and ML using ScikitLearn, Tensorflow and Keras,But limited to the hardware i have.

-📫 Contact Me:
+📫 Contact Me:<br>
 -You can reach me on LinkedIn, Twitter, or by email.

-🤝 Contributing:
+🤝 Contributing:<br>
 -If you're interested in contributing to my projects, please reach out to me or open an issue to start a discussion.

-💻 Technologies & Tools:
+💻 Technologies & Tools:<br>
--Python,nearly all libraries in python.
+-Python,nearly all libraries in python.<br>
--JS,yep thats right helps a lot on web dev.
+-JS,yep thats right helps a lot on web dev.<br>
--Java,not a real fan comes in handy sometimes.
+-Java,not a real fan comes in handy sometimes.<br>
--Sql,most used db.
+-Sql,most used db.<br>
--C,fav low level language
+-C,fav low level language.<br>
--C++,just a begineer
+-C++,just a begineer<br>
--NodeJS & ExpressJS,sort of done some projects and continues work in it.
+-NodeJS & ExpressJS,sort of done some projects and continues work in it.<br>

 📊 GitHub Stats:
 <br>